AxonIQ/reference-guide/axon-server/2-getting-started/configuration.md

 The command will prompt for a password.
 If you want to set the password directly you can use the -p option.

 Note that the command line interface also requires a token when executing remote commands.
-If you execute a command from an AxonServer node itself, you do not need to provide a token.
+If you execute a command from an Axon Server node itself, you do not need to provide a token.

-If access control is enabled and AxonServer is running in clustered mode, the nodes in the cluster also need to attach a token with the messages sent between them.
+If access control is enabled and Axon Server is running in clustered mode, the nodes in the cluster also need to attach a token with the messages sent between them.
 This token must be defined in the application properties file on each node with property `axoniq.axonserver.accesscontrol.internal-token`.
 The value of this property must be the same for all nodes.

 ## SSL